Veterinary Medicines; Information on Monitoring Distribution

 Informationen

-In Bavaria, the district administrative authorities and the Bavarian Food Safety and Veterinary Control Authority (KBLV) are responsible for monitoring compliance with pharmaceutical regulations by animal owners and veterinarians.
+In Bavaria, the district administrative authorities and the Bavarian Control Authority for Food Safety and Veterinary Affairs (KBLV) are responsible for monitoring compliance with pharmaceutical regulations by animal owners and veterinarians.

-Medicinal products are used equally in human and veterinary medicine to treat diseases and to influence bodily functions and conditions.
-The use of medicinal products in veterinary medicine is viewed ambivalently by the public, particularly when medicinal products are used in food-producing animals.
+Medicines are used in both human and veterinary medicine to treat diseases and to influence bodily functions and conditions.
+However, the public has mixed feelings about the use of medications in veterinary medicine, particularly when they are administered to animals raised for food.

 There is no doubt that our pets have a right to veterinary care.
-This is enshrined in the Animal Welfare Act.
-It is a matter of course for pet owners that their pets have access to effective medicines in the event of illness.
+This is enshrined in law under the Animal Welfare Act.
+For pet owners, it goes without saying that effective medicines should be available for their pets in the event of illness.
 However, the same must also apply to the care of our farm animals.
-Despite this, the use of veterinary medicines in these animals is often viewed critically and presented in a predominantly negative light in the media.
-However, the legal regulations governing the use of medicinal products in food-producing animals ensure that the safety of the food obtained from these animals is guaranteed.
+Nevertheless, the use of veterinary drugs in these animals is often viewed critically and is predominantly portrayed negatively in the media.
+The legal regulations governing the use of medications in food-producing animals, however, ensure that the safety of the food derived from these animals is guaranteed.

-The legal basis for veterinary medicinal products can be found in European and national law, which is monitored and enforced by the federal government and, in particular, the federal states.
+The legal framework governing veterinary medicines is found in European and national law, with monitoring and enforcement carried out by the federal government and, in particular, the states.

-At EU level, Regulation (EU) 2019/6 of the European Parliament and of the Council of 11 December 2018 on veterinary medicinal products (EU Veterinary Medicinal Products Regulation) has been in force since 28.01.2022.
-In Germany, it is supplemented by the "Act on the Trade in Veterinary Medicinal Products and on the Implementation of Union Legislation on Veterinary Medicinal Products" - the "Veterinary Medicinal Products Act" (TAMG) for short.
+At the EU level, Regulation (EU) 2019/6 of the European Parliament and of the Council of December 11, 2018, on veterinary medicinal products (EU Veterinary Medicinal Products Regulation) has been in effect since January 28, 2022.
+In Germany, it is supplemented by the “Act on the Marketing of Veterinary Medicinal Products and on the Implementation of Union Provisions Concerning Veterinary Medicinal Products”—the “Veterinary Medicinal Products Act” (TAMG) for short.

-There are a number of additional special regulations for veterinary medicinal products, for example
+There are also a number of special regulations governing veterinary medicinal products, for example:

-The provisions of veterinary medicinal product legislation ensure that our animals are supplied with medicinal products and also ensure that the use of medicinal products does not cause any harm to consumers of foodstuffs obtained from animals.
+On the one hand, veterinary drug regulations ensure that our animals have access to medications; on the other hand, they ensure that the use of these medications does not cause harm to consumers of food derived from animals.

-For this reason, pets are generally divided into those species that are (possibly) used for food production and those that are not intended for human consumption.
+For this reason, domestic animals are generally classified into two categories: those that are (potentially) used for food production, and those that are kept as pets and are in no way intended for consumption.

-In the case of food-producing animals, only medicinal products whose active substances have been tested and evaluated with regard to their residue behavior in foodstuffs obtained from animals (meat, eggs, milk) may be used.
-If necessary, a withdrawal period must be observed after the use of these medicinal products, during which the animal may not be slaughtered and products from this animal (e.g. milk or eggs) may not be used for human consumption.
+For animals used for food production, only those veterinary drugs may be used whose active ingredients have been tested and evaluated for their residue behavior in food products derived from animals (meat, eggs, milk).
+After administering these medications, a withdrawal period must be observed if necessary, during which the animal may not be slaughtered and products from that animal (e.g., milk or eggs) may not be used for human consumption.

-The veterinarian may dispense veterinary and - in certain cases - human medicinal products in the necessary quantities to owners of the animals treated by him as part of the operation of a veterinary medicine cabinet.
-In this case, animal owners must use the corresponding medicinal products in accordance with the veterinary treatment instructions.
-Veterinary medicinal products obtained from a pharmacy or retail outlet without the involvement of a veterinarian may only be used in accordance with the terms of their authorization (see package leaflet).
+A veterinarian may dispense veterinary and—in certain cases—human medications in the necessary quantities to the owners of the animals they are treating as part of the operation of a veterinary dispensary.
+In this case, animal owners must administer the medications in accordance with the veterinarian’s treatment instructions.
+Veterinary drugs obtained from a pharmacy or retailer without the involvement of a veterinarian may only be used in accordance with their approval conditions (see package insert).

-In the case of food-producing animals, a record must be kept of all medicines used in accordance with the legal requirements.
-At the same time, the veterinarian fills out a dispensing and application record.
-This must be handed over to the animal owner immediately.
-The documentation must be kept by the animal owners and the treating veterinarians for 5 years and presented to the competent authorities on request.
+For animals used for food production, records of all medications administered must be kept in accordance with legal requirements.
+The veterinarian issues a veterinary prescription and provides it to the animal owner immediately.
+The documentation must be retained by the animal owners and the treating veterinarians for 5 years and presented to the competent authorities upon request.

 Office for Veterinary and Consumer Health Protection